aleibl/oxi-doc-md/index.md

 that aims at creating an enterprise-grade PKI/Trustcenter software.

 While the software is pretty mature the documentation is lagging behind.
-Some of the developers decided to make a gresh start.
+Some of the developers decided to make a fresh start.

 Here's what we got so far: